 Graduating with Student Loans?

-Whether you are graduating or taking a leave, now is the time to plan for loan repayment.
+Whether you are graduating, dropping below half-time, or taking a leave, now is the time to plan for loan repayment.
 In addition, federal regulations require all federal loan borrowers to complete loan exit counseling requirements no more than 30 days prior to the end of your enrollment.
 Unfortunately, we must place holds on diplomas & transcripts for incomplete requirements.

 Required: How to Complete Exit Counseling

 The Loan Office will email detailed instructions to your Brown email address.
 Not sure what loans you've borrowed?
 View all of your loan exit counseling requirements on Banner Self Service.

 |Direct Loan Borrowers: Subsidized, Unsubsidized, Grad/Med PLUS||Federal Perkins or Institutional Loan Borrowers:|

 You will need to enter estimates of your income and expenses while completing the Direct Loan counseling.
 This is only used to help you evaluate the different payment plans and how they fit into your estimated budget.

 Learn About Your Loans

 Your loans will enter a grace period - a period of time when payments are not required.
 This will give you a few months to learn about your loans, determine your income & expenses, and develop a loan repayment strategy.
 Review our resources at the bottom of our Repay your Loans page for more info!

 Returning to school?